trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 ## [Introduction](@id HQMTool-Introduction)

-Several examples are available in the `examples` folder to get you started.
+Several scripts are available in the `examples` folder to get you started.
 These example scripts follow the naming convention of `interactive_*` where the phrase interactive indicates their association with HQMTool and then trailing information will indicate what that interactive demonstrates.
 For instance, the file `interactive_splines.jl`